Lassa30/DifferentialEquationsHelper/README.md

 # DifferentialEquationsHelper

-The goal of this project is help students struggling with differential equations.
+The goal of this project is to help students struggling with differential equations improve their understanding and skills.